BigBangKing/EasyQuizFlashcardAndroid/index.md

 ## EasyQuiz Flashcard

-EasyQuiz Flashcard - En-PL is an application that can be used to learn English to Polish language.
+EasyQuiz Flashcard - En-PL is an application that can be used to learn English to Polish language and vice versa.

 # privacy policy: